frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/guides/make-to-order/sales-order.md

 # Sales Order

-As a first-step to the Make-to-Order process, enter the Sales Order into the system.
+Enter the Sales Order into the system.
 SOG has received an order to deliver 50 Jute Pen-stands.

 ![Selling](/assets/frappe_io/images/erpnext/m-t-o-selling.jpg)